Who I am

 ‘I’ve been waiting my whole life for this.’
 Nayyirah Waheed

 As someone who lives with many privileges, I am committed to the ongoing process of unlearning the ways systems of oppression inform my practice.
-Here’s what I’m currently reading/watching/listening to:
+In addition to writing section on treatment of eating disorders for the Institute of Healing and Justice in Medicine, here’s what I’m currently reading/watching/listening to: